History of wine: Roman Empire

-Winemaking technology improved considerably during the time of the Roman Empire, though technologies from the Bronze Age continued to be used alongside newer innovations.
+Winemaking technology and practices improved considerably during the time of the Roman Empire, though technologies from the Bronze Age continued to be used alongside newer innovations.
 Vitruvius noted how wine storage rooms were specially built facing north, "since that quarter is never subject to change but is always constant and unshifting", and special smokehouses (fumaria) were developed to speed or mimic aging.
 Many grape varieties and cultivation techniques were developed.
 Barrels (invented by the Gauls) and glass bottles (invented by the Syrians) began to compete with terracotta amphoras for storing and shipping wine.
+The Roman statesman Cato the Elder, influenced by the earlier Carthaginian writer Mago, wrote De Agricultura in 160BC, which expounded on Roman viticulture and agriculture.
+Around 65 AD, the Roman writer Columella produced the most detailed work on Roman viticulture in his twelve-volume text De Re Rustica.
+Columella's work is one of the earliest to detail trellis systems for raising vines off the ground.
+Columella advocated the use of stakes versus the previously accepted practice of training vines to grow up along tree trunks.
+The benefits of using stakes over trees was largely to minimize the dangers associated with climbing trees, which was necessary to prune the dense foliage in order to give the vines sunlight, and later to harvest them.

 The Romans also created a precursor to today's appellation systems, as certain regions gained reputations for their fine wines.
 The most famous was the white Falernian from the Latian–Campanian border, principally because of its high (~15%) alcohol content.
 The Romans recognized three appellations: Caucinian Falernian from the highest slopes, Faustian Falernian from the center (named for its one-time owner Faustus Cornelius Sulla, son of the dictator), and generic Falernian from the lower slopes and plain.
 The esteemed vintages grew in value as they aged, and each region produced different varieties as well: dry, sweet, and light.
 Other famous wines were the sweet Alban from the Alban Hills and the Caecuban beloved by Horace and extirpated by Nero.
 Pliny cautioned that such 'first-growth' wines not be smoked in a fumarium like lesser vintages.
 Pliny and others also named Vinum Hadrianum as one of the most rated wines, along with Praetutian from Ancona on the Adriatic, Mamertine from Messina in Sicily, Rhaetic from Verona, and a few others.